 To make sure you know what you are getting into before you start, you could simply log on to Glassdoor and ask around, or you could go full-on sleuth and employ some next-level investigation in your research.
-Ken Sawka, CEO and founder of corporate intelligence firm Fuld + Company, says that gathering and analyzing the right information can potentially save you from a bad job decision.
+Ken Sawka, CEO and president of corporate intelligence firm Fuld + Company, says that gathering and analyzing the right information can potentially save you from a bad job decision.

 But what should you be looking for–and where?

 What you should look for depends on what’s most important to you: advancement opportunities?
 Work-life balance?
 A collaborative culture?
 Sawka says that you should be clear about the criteria that matters to you, and then approach your research “very clinically and very critically” to determine whether the company meets them or not.
 The implications of taking such a structured approach “may point you to a decision on a job issue that you didn’t expect because it takes some emotion out of it,” he says.